ProfessorJames/south-coast-golf-club/README.md

 5. Responsive Design
 * Mobile Devices: Tested the website on various mobile devices (e.g., galaxy fold, smartphones and tablets) to ensure that it is responsive and adapts well to different screen sizes.
+* Logo: The text for the Logo section was initially causing problems with the display of the hero image when changing between larger device sizes.
+After consideration, it was decided to shorten the Logo text from "South Coast Golf Club" to "SCGC" to address this issue.

 * Desktop: Tested the website on large screen sizes to ensure that it is responsive and adapts well to different screen sizes.